 Networking Helps, But It’s Not Enough

 Networking can be a great tool to connect with interesting people in quality organizations and can help you a lot in getting a good job.
-In fact, studies state that 70% of the superb jobs in the market get filled through networks and referrals, and only 30% of the vacancies need to go through the traditional hiring process.
+In fact, studies state that 70% of the best jobs in the market get filled through networks and referrals, and only 30% of the vacancies need to go through the traditional hiring process

 But there is a limit to how much you can expand your network and how engaged you can be in your network.
 The larger you grow your network the thinner you spread yourself.